abdelazizmezri/RedBee-iOS-SampleApp/README.md

 ## Installation

-Installation can be done by cloning the repo  *iOSClientSDKSampleApp* & run `carthage update`
+Installation can be done by cloning the repo  *iOSClientSDKSampleApp* & run `carthage update --use-submodules --use-xcframeworks`

 ### Carthage